Killing of Stephon Clark: Shooting

 According to the police, before being shot, Clark turned and held an object that he "extended in front of him" while he moved towards the officers.
 The officers said they believed that Clark was pointing a gun at them.
-The police stated that the officers feared for their safety, and at 9:26 p.m., fired 20 rounds, hitting Clark multiple times.
+The police stated that the officers feared for their safety, and that at 9:26 p.m. they fired 20 rounds, hitting Clark multiple times.
 According to an independent autopsy, Clark was shot eight times, including six times in the back.
-The report found that one of the bullets to strike Clark from the front was likely fired while he was already on the ground.
+The report found that one of the bullets that struck Clark from the front was likely fired while he was already on the ground.

-Body-cam footage shows that after shooting him, the officers continued to yell at him as one shined a flashlight at him and they kept their guns aimed at him.
-One officer stated in one of the body-cam videos, "He had something in hands, looked like a gun from our perspective."
-Three minutes after the shooting, a female officer called to him and said "We need to know if you're OK.
+Body-cam footage depicted that after shooting him, the officers continued to yell at him as one shined a flashlight at him, and they kept their guns aimed at him.
+One officer stated, "He had something in hands, looked like a gun from our perspective."
+Three minutes after the shooting, a female officer called to him and said: "We need to know if you're OK.
 We need to get you medics, so we can't go over and get you help until we know you don't have a weapon."
 They waited five minutes after shooting Clark before approaching and then handcuffing him.
-Clark was found to have an iPhone, and was unarmed.
+Clark was found to have an iPhone and was unarmed.
 Clark's girlfriend later said the phone belonged to her.
 After more officers arrived, one officer said "Hey, mute", and audio recording from the body camera was turned off.

-The Police Department stated on March 19, one day after the shooting, that Clark had been seen with a "tool bar".
+On March 19, one day after the shooting, the police department stated that Clark had been seen with a "tool bar".
 On the evening of that day, police revised their statement to say that Clark was carrying a cell phone, and not a tool bar, when he was shot.
 Police added that Clark might have used either a concrete block or an aluminum gutter railing to break a sliding glass door at the house next door to where he was shot, and that they believed Clark had broken windows from at least three vehicles in the area.